goodboy/pytest-interactive/docs/index.rst

 pytest-interactive: select tests to run using IPython
 ===========================================================
-This handy plugin allows for the selection and run of pytest tests using the command line facilities available in `IPython <http://ipython.org/>`_.
+This plugin allows for the selection and run of ``pytest`` tests using the command line facilities available in `IPython <http://ipython.org/>`_.
-This includes tab completion along the pytest node hierarchy and test callspec ids as well as the use of standard python subscript and slice syntax for selection.
+This includes tab completion along the ``pytest`` node hierarchy and test callspec ids as well as the use of standard Python subscript and slice syntax for selection.

-Upon invocation with either the ``--interactive`` or shorthand ``--ia`` arguments, you will enter an interactive python shell which allows for navigation of the test tree built during pytest's collection phase.
+Upon invocation with either the ``--interactive`` or shorthand ``--ia`` arguments, you will enter an IPython shell which allows for navigation of the test tree built during the ``pytest`` collection phase.

-Enjoy and feel free to submit a pull request or any bugs on my `github page`_
+Enjoy and feel free to submit PRs, ask for features, or report bugs on the `github page`_.

 .. _github page: https://github.com/tgoodlet/pytest-interactive